• Skip to primary navigation

 Tupperware lids are designed to cover containers while storing and reheating food.
 The lids prevent food from splashing during microwaving.

-With the lid on, the internal temperature of the food boosts, which can lead to the increased leaching of chemicals into food.
+With the lid on, the internal temperature of the food increases, which can lead to the increased leaching of chemicals into food.

 Food should be covered but not sealed airtight.
 Instead of the lid, use a glass, ceramic plate, or damp paper towel.
 If your Tupperware has a lid with a steam vent cap, open it before microwaving.